anibalsande/Group5-UDC-Seneca/README.md

 </details>
 <details>
     <summary>Is the LRM App hard to use?</summary>
-    No. The LRM App has an easy-to-use graphical interface and guides you through the entire data analysis and prediction process, including
+    No. The LRM App has an easy-to-use graphical interface and guides you through the entire data analysis and prediction process, including uploading your dataset, addressing incomplete information, selecting datapoints to focus on, building a visual model and graph, displaying the mathematical formula and expected accuracy, and updating predictions upon receiving new datapoints.
-    uploading your dataset
-    addressing incomplete information
-    selecting datapoints to focus on
-    building a visual model and graph
-    displaying the mathematical formula and expected accuracy
-    and updating predictions upon receiving new datapoints.

 The LRM App also lets you save and reload your models quickly, making it indispensable for your research needs.
 </details>

 ## 2. System requirements